ghosty2004/homebridge-connectlife-ac/README.md

 - `Device Nickname` - the nickname of your AC device (this should be the nickname of your AC which can be found in ConnectLife app, see <a href="https://i.imgur.com/sR6uY3u.png">this</a>)
 - `Login ID` - your E-Mail from ConnectLife
 - `Password` - your password from ConnectLife
+- `Debug Mode` - you want to see more informations about what't going on ?